U.S. retailers brace for margin hit from holiday discounts

 To be sure, the emphasis on discounting is nothing new.
 Since the recession, Americans have searched for ways to save money.
 They're disconnecting home phones, opting for free entertainment and driving cars longer before replacing them.
 Beyond that, the Internet has made it easier to find deals.

-"At certain points in history you have a resetting of expectations," said Vaughn.
+"At certain points in history you have a resetting of expectations," said Vaughan.
 "This one is proving to be very significant."

 That's affecting how much Americans plan to spend on the holidays, even big spenders.
 According to the Ipsos poll, 61 percent of shoppers plan to spend less than $500 in 2013 compared with 57 percent in 2012, and 18 percent plan to spend between $500 and $1,000 compared with 22 percent in 2012.
 Slightly fewer shoppers plan to spend more than $1,000 than last year.